In this post, we will build the multi-node Hadoop cluster using three EC2 instances ( one for master, two for slaves).

-Remember that we will set the environment as much as possible on this instance first.
+Remember that we will set the Hadoop environment as much as possible on this instance.

 Step 2.
 Update the Packages and Download Hadoop

-Before we get started to install Hadoop, we need to prepare basic working enviornment.
+Before we get started to install Hadoop, we need to prepare basic working environment.

 Type following command to install the relevant software and packages.